rjlee/actual-auto-categorise/README.md

 > Budget scope: The classifier scans transactions from all accounts (on-budget and off-budget).
 However, it only sets a category for transactions in on-budget accounts.
 Reconciliation and clearing are still applied according to `AUTO_RECONCILE` for both on-budget and off-budget accounts.

+> Reconcile/Clear delay: You can delay when transactions are marked cleared and reconciled by setting `AUTO_RECONCILE_DELAY_DAYS` (default: 5).
+When greater than 0, the app only clears/reconciles transactions whose transaction date is at least that many days in the past.
+Categories (for on-budget accounts) are applied immediately regardless of this delay.

 Options:

 - `--dry-run` perform classification without updating transactions